bu-icsg/dana/README.md

 This is not, at present, a standalone repository due to dependencies on classes and parameters defined in [rocket](https://www.github.com/ucb-bar/rocket), [uncore](https://www.github.com/ucb-bar/uncore), and [rocket-chip](https://www.github.com/ucb-bar/rocket-chip).
 Consequently, X-FILES/DANA cannot currently be tested outside of a rocket-chip environment.
 We intend to add this support eventually.

-Consequently, you need to grab a copy of rocket-chip first.
+First, you need to grab a copy of rocket-chip.
 I'm going to use the variable `$ROCKETCHIP` as the directory where you've cloned rocket-chip:
 ```bash
 git clone https://github.com/ucb-bar/rocket-chip $ROCKETCHIP
 cd $ROCKETCHIP